hustgetlijun/SC_DA/README.md

 * torchvision == 0.2.0
 * Python 3
 ## Environmental settings：
 This repository is developed using python 3.6.7 on Ubuntu 16.04.5 LTS.
 The CUDA nad CUDNN version is 10.0 and 7.4.1 respectively.
 We use one NVIDIA 2080ti GPU card for training and testing.
-Other platforms or GPU cards are not fully tested.
+Other platforms or GPU cards such as V100 are tested.

 ## Citing this repository：